kaunel85/ong-bylaws/bylaws.md

     3. Anyone sleeping in common areas must be awake and have their area cleaned by 10am.
     4. The guest’s first priority upon waking up is to clean up after themselves, with the ultimate responsibility resting on the Member whose guest it is.
 This includes removing all bedding from the first floor.
 Failure to do so will result in a loss of privilege.

+94. Smoking on chapter property is only permitted on days specified in advance by the Executive or Housing Committee.
+If a day has not been specified as a smoking day, the 66% consent of present Executive or Housing Committee members who will not be smoking may overrule this.
-94. Smoking is only permitted on back porch of the Fraternity House.
+    1. Smoking must occur on the back porch of the Fraternity House.
-    1. All butts must be placed in a container and disposed of properly.
+    2. All butts must be placed in a container and disposed of properly.
 No butts will be left on the property.
-    2. Only cigarettes, e-cigarettes, and cigars can be smoked.
+    3. Only cigarettes, e-cigarettes, and cigars can be smoked.

 95. Parking spots will be assigned for 4 month terms starting in September, January, and May.
 The two parking spots will be first offered to brothers living in the house with cars.
 If more than two eligible brothers want parking spots, the spots will be auctioned with a sealed-bid second-price auction.
 Brothers interested in spots will provide bids to the House Manager on a date of his designation before the start of the parking term.
 The highest bid will pay the amount of the second highest bid, and the second highest bidder will pay the amount of the third highest bid.
 These funds will be used to equally reduce the rent payment of everyone living in the house, including the winners of the auction.
 If spots are not taken by the those living in the house they will be offered as short term parking on a first-come first-served basis to Actives, Alum, and Phikeia for less than 12 hours at a time.